logans3c/logans3c.github.io/_posts/2024-9-2-BlackHat-MEA-Web-Challenges-Writeup-2024.md

 then it became:
 ![alt text](<../assets/img/blog/blackhat/notey/on2.png>)

-Also here is the request from mysql logs to be sure of how our request interpreted by the database:
+Also here is the request from mysql logs to be sure of how our request interpreted by the database
 ![alt text](<../assets/img/blog/blackhat/notey/local.png>)

 ### Getting the flag